 One of the factors to be considered in deciding whether a nuisance exists is the social utility of the activity complained of.
 Here, the air conditioning was installed by the Munroes in order to enhance the comfort of their own home.
 Their enhanced comfort should not come at the expense of significantly reduced comfort for their neighbours.
 Nor should the Suzukis be required to close up their windows and acquire an air conditioner in what might be considered self-defence.

-There is also law to indicate that tortious nuisance may occur where conduct interferes with something other than land whereas such was found when the Toronto Harbour Police were found liable in nuisance for interfering with boating; Poole v.
+There is also law to indicate that tortious nuisance may occur where conduct interferes with something other than land whereas such was found when the Toronto Harbour Police were found liable in nuisance for interfering with the enjoyment of boating; Poole v.
 Ragen, 1958 O.W.N.
 77.

 In general principle, a landlord will be without liability for nuisances arising from the conduct of a tenant, either residential tenant or commercial tenant; however, where a landlord permits the creation of a nuisance within a tenancy agreement, or where the landlord holds some aspect of control over the conduct that occurs upon the rented premises, and that conduct causes a nuisance upon a neighbour, a landlord may be held liable.
 Albeit a case from the Small Claims Court and therefore without binding authority, these principles were stated clearly within the case of Fiuza v Creekside Real Estate Group Inc., 2019 CanLII 45625 where it was said: